List of newspapers in New Jersey

 This is a list of newspapers in New Jersey.
 There were, as of 2020, over 300 newspapers in print in New Jersey.
 Historically, there have been almost 2,000 newspapers published in New Jersey.
 The Constitutional Courant, founded in 1765 in Woodbridge, New Jersey, is the earliest known New Jersey newspaper.

 Daily newspapers

 This is a list of all daily newspapers as of 2020 in New Jersey from the New Jersey Press Association Directory and other sources.

 Special interest newspapers

+Montclair State University assembled a list and report on ethnic media in the state in 2019 and 2023.
+The 2023 list has 141 media outlets.